AmannAnand/Web-Page-Classification/README.md

 <img src="https://user-images.githubusercontent.com/84275757/178955442-1244f425-5309-4b42-a21a-d8f9f817e1ab.png" width="700" height="400" />

 In this wordcloud for thesis tag, we can see the commonly occurring words in the dataset that are in ranking according to their sizes like edu, handle is the biggest word, hence the most occurring one.
 Other words like https, ecommons, library also have good frequency in the dataset.
-Similarly for all tags, wordclouds can be built to get a visual understanding of the data.
+Similarly for all tags, wordclouds can be built to get a better visual understanding of the data.

+## :small_blue_diamond: Data Preproccessing

+Done after EDA, to see any hidden patterns in raw data and avoid any bias.

+Here we simply have domain and URL and these are neither numeric nor categorical variable as each URL is unique.
+The URLs in the dataset can be considered as a single string since the words in the URL have no spaces.
+Instead, there are 2 types of separators here '/' and '-'.
+We can replace these by spaces and we can get individual words this way.
+Therefore we can tokenize the words and do the necessary cleaning.

 ## :small_blue_diamond: Model Building

 This is a multi-class classification problem.
 The train and test data split should done based on Domain-Tag combination, such that no 2 URLs for the same class and domain are kept in the train and test respectively because in that case domain can be directly mapped to the tag and that would be a leakage.